 The philosophy of the Sullivan Middle School Counseling Department is to offer support services to help each student maximize their potential.
-Mr. Brunell provides help with questions or concerns related to school, home, friends, careers, jobs, the future, and personal matters.
+Mr. Brunell and Mrs. McGuire provide help with questions or concerns related to school, home, friends, careers, jobs, the future, and personal matters.
 The goal is to help students achieve a successful middle school experience by offering person-centered and solution-focused services to students in the areas of personal-social, academic, and career counseling.
 These services are implemented through individual, small group, and classroom guidance lessons.
 The counseling office is a safe place for students to explore questions and issues in their education, personal, and spiritual lives.
 Confidentiality will be maintained within all legal limits.

 The Sullivan Middle School Counseling Department will encourage the support of students as a whole person.
 This will focus on acceptance and respect of self and others, academics, as well as individual faith.
 The counseling department will aid student’s development by focusing on developing a positive self-concept and the ability to relate positively to peers, parents, and teachers.
 School counselors not only help students in need, but serve all students.

 -Holds a Master’s Degree in school counseling and is specially trained to address the needs of students.

 -A coordinator, communicator, consultant, & collaborator for school staff, students, parents, and community.

 -A caring & understanding person who listens and helps students with their personal-social, academic, career & spiritual needs.

 The counselor can be reached by phone, email, or scheduled appointment at school